AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/technical-specification.md

 ---
-title: [!DNL Data Migration Tool] technical specification
+title: "[!DNL Data Migration Tool] technical specification"
-description: Learn about the implementation details of the [!DNL Data Migration Tool] and how to extend when transferring data between Magento 1 and Magento 2.
+description: "Learn about the implementation details of the [!DNL Data Migration Tool] and how to extend when transferring data between Magento 1 and Magento 2."
 ---

 # [!DNL Data Migration Tool] technical specification